 Materials will be required during the Operational Phase for maintenance of the infrastructure.
 This will include repair of roadway, cycleway and footway surfaces, as well as repair of street furniture (including bus shelters and poles), and landscaping.
-However, as the Proposed Scheme largely involves the upgrade and alteration of existing roadways, most of the material required for maintenance of the Proposed Scheme would have already been required for the maintenance of the existing roadways in the absence of the Proposed Scheme.
-The Proposed Scheme will result in an overall narrowing of the carriageway, resulting in a marginal decrease in maintenance needs over the lifetime of the Proposed Scheme when compared to the Do Nothing scenario.
-Therefore there will be a small reduction in material requirements for the Operational Phase.
+However, as the Proposed Scheme largely involves the upgrade and alteration of existing roadways, the majority of material required for maintenance of the Proposed Scheme would have already been required for the maintenance of the existing roadways in the absence of the Proposed Scheme.
+Therefore, the change in quantities of materials which will be required for the maintenance of the Proposed Scheme will be very small.

 As the materials required for the Operational Phase of the Proposed Scheme are generally readily available, the sensitivity of the material will be Low.
-As the quantities of the material required for maintenance will be lower than the quantities required for the Construction Phase and therefore constitute less than one percent of the quantities produced per annum in Ireland, the magnitude of the impact will be Negligible.
+As the quantities of the material required for maintenance will be lower than the quantities required for the Construction Phase, and therefore constitute less than 1% of the quantities produced per annum in Ireland, the magnitude of the impact will be Negligible.
 Therefore, the potential impact associated with the imported materials will be Neutral and Long-Term.